Skip to main content

 Drug Interactions and Clinical Considerations

 While the overall safety profile is favorable, clinical vigilance is still required.
 The absolute contraindication remains the use of organic nitrates.
-Additionally, caution is advised when co-administering with alpha-blockers (used for hypertension and benign prostatic hyperplasia) due to the potential for orthostatic hypotension (a drop in upon standing).
+Additionally, caution is advised when co-administering with alpha-blockers (used for hypertension and benign prostatic hyperplasia) due to the potential for orthostatic hypotension (a drop in blood pressure upon standing).

 However, newer studies demonstrate that PDE5 inhibitors are generally safe to use with most other commonly used antihypertensive agents.
 The choice of a specific PDE5 inhibitor (e.g. sildenafil, tadalafil) may also be a factor, as they have different pharmacokinetic profiles, such as half-life, which influences dosing schedules (daily vs. on-demand) and the window for potential interactions.